 Santoku knives look similar to chef’s knives, but there are a few things that distinguish them:

-If you already own a chef’s knife, you may still want to invest in a santoku knife so you can have the best of both worlds.
+If you already own a chef’s knife, you may still want to invest in a Santoku knife so you have the best of both worlds.

 Users love how sharp the blade is right out of the box — you can easily cut through carrots, potatoes, and meat with little pressure.
-The ergonomic handle is crafted to minimize wrist tension so you can use it for longer without getting tired.
+The ergonomic handle is crafted to minimize wrist tension so you can use it for longer periods of time without getting tired.